achaykovsky/fluidSimulation/README.md

 ## Third Week:
 1. Added some details to the summary.
 2. Updated some properties of the paticle class.
 3. Started the forces class.
-Implemented the constants and the forces: pressure and viscosity (Working on it and haven't been commited yet).
+Implemented the constants and the forces: pressure and viscosity.

 ## Fourth Week:
 1. Added the basic GUI.